Post by Graveyardbride on Aug 8, 2018 19:11:31 GMT -5

 On July 16, resident Tommy Davis brought his 17-year-old son, Chris, to the sheriff’s office.
 Chris Davis explained he was heading home from his night shift at McDonald’s and got a flat tire on a rural road.
 After changing the tire, he saw a 7-foot tall, green creature with three fingers on each hand and red eyes.
 When he attempted to drive away, it leaped onto the roof of his ‘76 Toyota Celica.
 By swerving back and forth, Davis dislodged it and escaped.
 Truesdale – who had after all asked the community for information about strange creatures – believed Davis was telling the truth.
 The boy even took a polygraph test and passed.

-After Davis’ story was made public, additional sightings were reported, some plausible, some clearly fabrications.
+After the story was made public, additional sightings were reported, some plausible, some clearly fabrications.
 Soon armed groups of people were exploring along the swamp.
-The media descended on Bishopville and locals started selling Lizard Man t-shirts and other merchandise.
-Sheriff Truesdale was interviewed by Good Morning America and CBS’ Dan Rather and newspapers as far away as South Korea ran Lizard Man headlines.
+The media descended on Bishopville and locals started selling Lizard Man T-shirts and other merchandise.
+Sheriff Truesdale was interviewed by Good Morning America and Dan Rather if CBS, and newspapers as far away as South Korea ran Lizard Man headlines.

 To this day, the mystery hasn’t been solved and there have been sightings as recently as 2015.
 But the chain of events – a strange sighting, media attention, more sightings, followed by visits from curious tourists and monster hunters – have played out in towns across the country, from Point Pleasant to Roswell, New Mexico.

 A mystery that terrifies and fascinates.
 If you believed a monster was real, why would you travel to its alleged lair?